stanbaek/ece487/docs/SoftwareConfiguration.md

 ```
 <br>

-- Whenever there are any updates on the original code, you will be asked to run `git fetch upstream` to update your local files.
+- If the instructor’s code changes, you will be notified and you need to run `git fetch upstream` to get the latest updates on your local files.
-- Your default push and pull repository is `origin`, which is your Bitbucket repository.
+- When you push or pull your code, you will use origin, which is your own Bitbucket repository.

 ```{image} ./figures/FetchUpstream.png
 :width: 320